 Tips and Variations

-- Instead of shredded green, you can top your pozole with cabbage.
+- Instead of shredded lettuce, you can top your pozole with cabbage.

 - Instead of bolillos, you can also serve with corn tortillas, flour tortillas, or tostadas.